-MUMBAI: For years, Indian women have
+MUMBAI: For years, Indian women have been relying

-face, and now, the men are muscling in.
+the men are muscling in.

 India’s economic boom has spawned a new breed of male, middle-class